Persecution of Hazaras: 2016 Dehmazang bombings

-On July 23, 2016, two Islamic State suicide bombers blow themselves up during the peaceful protest 'Junbish Roshnaye' in Kabul killing 160 and wounding over 200 people.
+On 23 July 2016, two Islamic State suicide bombers blow themselves up during the peaceful protest 'Junbish Roshnaye' in Kabul killing 160 and wounding over 200 people.
 The attackers were reportedly from the local affiliate of the so-called Islamic State, known as the "Khurasan Province" (IS-Khurasan).

-2016 Ashura attacks
+2016 Ashura Attacks

 18 people were killed and 54 were injured in July 2016 at Kabul's landmark Sakhi Shrine by a gunman wearing an Afghan National Security Forces uniform.
 The attack took place on the eve of Ashura, the Shia mourning day.
 Responsibility for the attack was claimed by the Islamic State, or ISIS.

 The next morning, an improvised electronic device (IED) killed at least 15 Hazara people in the Balkh province of northern Afghanistan.
 ISIS claimed responsibility for this attack as well.
 These attacks show the growing threat of the IS to the Hazara people.

-2018 university preparatory academy bombing
+2018 University Preparatory Academy Bombing

 In August 2018, a bomb hit a university preparatory academy in a Hazara neighborhood of Kabul.
 The bombing, which left 48 dead and 67 others injured, was claimed by ISIS.

-2019 wedding bombing attack
+2019 Wedding Bombing Attack

 On August 17, 2019, a wedding of a Hazara couple in Kabul was bombed.
 Responsibility for the attack, which left 63 people dead and 182 injured, was claimed by ISIS.

-2020 mourning ceremony attack
+2020 Mourning Ceremony Attack

 On March 6, 2020, a mourning ceremony was held in commemoration of the death of Abdul Ali Mazari, a Hazara leader, in 1995.
 The commemoration, held in the Dashte Barchi neighborhood of Kabul, was attacked by gunmen, with 32 people killed and between 58 and 81 people injured.
 According to Nasrat Rahimi, the interior ministry spokesman, all of the casualties were civilians.
 Responsibility for the attack was claimed by ISIS.

-2020 maternity hospital attack
+2020 Maternity Hospital Attack

-On May 12, 2020, gunmen stormed a maternity hospital in Dashte Barchi, a majority-Hazara neighborhood of Kabul.
+On 12 May 2020, gunmen stormed a maternity hospital in Dashte Barchi, a majority-Hazara neighborhood of Kabul.
 The attack left at least 24 people dead, including two newborns.

-2020 education center attack
+2020 Education Center Attack

-On October 25, 2020, a suicide bomber detonated in the street outside of the Kawsare Danish center, an education centre in a heavily Shia Hazara neighborhood in the Pule Khoshk area of Dashte Barchi in western Kabul.
+On 25 October 2020, a suicide bomber detonated in the street outside of the Kawsare Danish center, an education centre in a heavily Shia Hazara neighborhood in the Pule Khoshk area of Dashte Barchi in western Kabul.
 At least 30 were killed and 70 more were injured in the attack.
 Most of the victims were students between the age of 15 and 26.
 A Taliban spokesman on Twitter has denied responsibility for the attack.
 Islamic State, or ISIS, has said it was behind the attack in a statement on Telegram without providing evidence.

-2020 Bamyan bombing
+2020 Bamyan Bombing

-On November 24, 2020, two bombs hidden at the side of a road in Bamyan city, killed 14 and injured 45 others.
+On 24 November 2020, two bombs hidden at the side of a road in the city of Bamyan killed 14 and injured 45 others.